CodesWithRobi/miniProject_FullStack/README.md

 # miniProject_FullStack
- This is a mini projectin which we can add information about books and edit it or delete it It uses NodeJS with MongoDB along with ExpressJS
+ This is a mini projectin which we can add information about books and edit it or delete it It uses NodeJS with MongoDB along with ExpressJS and nodemon

+# Steps
+run the script.js file with node